 Athletes engaging in high impact sports, whether it is at the professional, collegiate, or high school level, should be counseled on the importance of reporting symptoms as well as "occult" concussive events not visibly recognized by team trainers.
-If an individual is known to have sustained repetitive concussive or sub-concussive blows to the head over time, they should be referred to a specialty center such as a concussion clinic.
-Such clinics provide individuals with a multidisciplinary approach to their care, whereby psychiatry, neurology, and neurosurgery services can provided as needed.
-It is important for 'at-risk' athletes to have surveillance for suicidal tendencies, access to behavioral / counseling services, and routine neurocognitive , neuropsychiatric, and functional capacity evaluations.
+If an individual is known to have sustained repetitive concussive or subconcussive blows to the head over time, they should be referred to a specialty center, such as a concussion clinic.
+Such clinics provide individuals with a multidisciplinary approach to their care, whereby psychiatry, neurology, and neurosurgery services can provide care as needed.
+It is important for 'at-risk' athletes to have surveillance for suicidal tendencies, access to behavioral/counseling services, and routine neurocognitive, neuropsychiatric, and functional capacity evaluations.

-Prevention:
+Prevention

 Because there are no known treatments for CTE, prevention of concussion and subconcussive blows is the only option.
 Prevention strategies must be sport-specific.
 For example, several risk factors for CTE in the sport of boxing have been identified.
 Studies have shown that older boxers, those with long careers, poor performers, and individuals who have suffered several concussive blows are at the highest risk.
 These athletes should be identified and be required to go undergo a more extensive neurological evaluation.
 A more controversial but interesting aspect of prevention is genetic testing.
 Apo E4 is speculated to be a susceptibility gene in both football and boxing.
-The presence or absence of this gene may in fact be an important modifier of a particular athlete's overall risk of developing CTE [5].
+The presence or absence of this gene may, in fact, be an important modifier of a particular athlete's overall risk of developing CTE [5].

 An important part of prevention is the improved recognition of concussion on the playing field.
-It has been shown that suffering a first concussion increases the likelihood of a second concussion up to threefold.
-[28] Standardized concussion tools have been developed that assist physicians and trainers in this assessment.
-Concussion grading scales such as the Cantu system use loss of consciousness, post-traumatic amnesia length, and post-concussion signs and symptoms to determine severity.
+It has been shown that suffering the first concussion increases the likelihood of a second concussion up to threefold [28].
+Standardized concussion tools have been developed that assist physicians and trainers in this assessment.
+Concussion grading scales, such as the Cantu system, use the loss of consciousness, post-traumatic amnesia length, and post-concussion signs and symptoms to determine severity (Table 1).

-Grade Level of Consciousness Grade 1 (mild) No LOC, PTA <30 min, PCSS <24h Grade 2 (moderate) LOC < 1 min or PTA \ge 30 min <24 h or PCSS \ge 24 h <7 d Grade 3 (severe) $LOC \ge 1$ min or PTA ≥ 24 h or PCSS ≥ 7 d
+Grade Level of Consciousness Grade 1 (mild) No LOC, PTA < 30 min, PCSS < 24 h Grade 2 (moderate) LOC < 1 min or PTA \ge 30 min <24 h or PCSS \ge 24 h < 7 d Grade 3 (severe) $LOC \ge 1$ min or $PTA \ge 24$ h or $PCSS \ge 7$ d